Don’t Lose Contact during an Emergency: Reaching your Loved Ones during Disasters

 Put together a list of 2 – 3 people, who are all preferably out of state, who you can call and contact with your status during an emergency.
 Everyone in your family should have these same 2-3 contacts that can then be the main points of contact to coordinate things.

 Should your family become separated, these predesignated emergency contacts can coordinate efforts to reunite your family members.

 During an emergency, there’s a good chance the phone systems will become overwhelmed.
 Should this happen, texting and email may still be available.
 Everyone in your family should have a way to group text each other and group email each other with important status updates, until you can all be reunited in one group.

 Emergency Communications Card:

 Every member of your family should have an Emergency Communications Card.
-The Card should list all of your emergency contacts, along with a checklist of who you would contact and how you would contact them during an emergency.
+The Card should list all of your emergency contacts, along with a checklist of who you will contact and how you will contact them during an emergency.
 This is especially important for small children who may not remember contact information during a disaster.